-The most recently published survey reveals that almost half of the respondents (48.7 %) report not to have found vocational training (they either did not find a training placement or did not have access to the desired training).
-The survey also shows that 22.1 % of the respondents leave school during the academic year because they risk failing the year.
-A share of 9.7 % reports they have chosen the wrong training programme (MENJE, 2017).
+The most recently published survey reveals different reasons for ELET: 21.7% of the respondents report school failure and a share of 17.3% not to have found vocational training.
+The survey also shows that 15.6% left education or training because of poor motivation and 11.5% report they have chosen the wrong training programme (MENJE, 2018).